Port of Dili: Portuguese colonial era

 On 7 December 1975, Indonesian troops landed in Dili.
 After capturing the city, the Indonesians led Chinese residents, members of Fretilin and other prisoners to the port area, shot them, and threw their bodies into the sea.
 Eyewitnesses later reported that there were dozens of bodies.
 The victims included suffragette Rosa Bonaparte, her brother Bernardino Bonaparte Soares, Isabel Barreto Lobato (wife of Fretilin-appointed Prime Minister Nicolau dos Reis Lobato) and Roger East, the last remaining foreign reporter in Dili.
 The total number of people executed on the Dili waterfront is estimated at 150.

 1975–1999

 During the ensuing Indonesian occupation of East Timor between 1975 and 1999, the port had international status, although access to it was limited by its moderate depth of 16-17 m.
 From 1984, it was managed by a state-owned enterprise; with its large capital costs and limited turnover, it was difficult to operate profitably.
 Korean, Japanese and Singaporean cargo ships docked at the port regularly, except towards the end of the occupation; only one Singaporean ship arrived in 1998, and no international ships at all berthed there in the first half of 1999.

+As of mid-1999, the port had a harbor master building, transshipment warehouse, five other warehouses, and an administration building.
+All were in good condition.
+The harbour had a beach-landing site with a rock-concrete ramp, and the port a hard stand and a container yard, but no container handling equipment.
+At least nominally, vessels with a maximum length of 140 m and 7.2 m of draft could dock.
+However, the port could not handle ships over 100 m in length, 8 m in draft and over 5,000 DWT; its berthing limit was 180 m, which was not really adequate to berth even two ships simultaneously, and there were no harbor cranes to offload cargo.